Call now for a FREE Consultation

-At Caddick Davies Solicitors, we specialise in representing drivers who have been charged with a range of speeding offences, including both successfully challenging and also minimising the penalty or penalties that are imposed.
-We have defended many cases in motoring courts throughout England and Wales with great success, developing a relationship of mutual respect with courts due to our expertise, knowledge and integrity.
+At Caddick Davies Solicitors, we specialise in representing drivers who have been charged with a range of speeding offences, including both successfully challenging speeding offences and also minimising the penalty or penalties that are imposed.
+Our solicitors for speeding offences have defended many cases in motoring courts throughout England and Wales with great success, developing a relationship of mutual respect with courts due to our expertise, knowledge and integrity.

-For those clients who may have made an error and fully accept that they were speeding, our team are able to use our extensive knowledge of road traffic law and sentencing to minimise any penalty that might be imposed.
-This includes arguing for a speed awareness course as an alternative to prosecution and persuading courts not to impose any disqualification or to minimise penalty points.
+For those clients who may have made an error and fully accept that they were speeding, our speeding offence solicitors are able to use our extensive knowledge of road traffic law and sentencing to minimise any penalty that might be imposed.
+This includes arguing for a speed awareness course as an alternative to prosecution, as well as persuading courts not to impose any disqualification or to minimise penalty points.

 UK's Leading Motoring lawyers